BadeaTayea/2D-Ising-Model-via-Single-Spin-Flip-Metropolis-Monte-Carlo/README.md

 Improving the results can be achieved by increasing the number of thermalization steps and measurement samples, and by optimizing the number of subsweeps between measurements.

-## Task 3: Results' Dependence on System Size
+## Results' Dependence on System Size
 - `v2.0-multi_size_simulation.py`

 In this section, we reduce the number of measurements $N_{\text{sample}}$ to $1000$ and Thermalization steps $N_{\text{therm}}$ to $10^4$  for convenience.
 Plots generated aim to provide insight into how finite-size effects influence the observed phase transition and allow for a comparison with theoretical expectations.